greg-hosking/csc302fa22-hosking-project/README.md

 │ └─ data.db (is the SQLite database file)
 ├─ index.html
 ├─ sign-in.html
-├─ parking.html (is the page that displays all nearby parking lots) ├─ sign-up.html
+├─ parking.html (is the page that allows attendants to manage their parking lots and displays all nearby parking lots to guests)
+├─ sign-up.html
 ├─ forgot-password.html
 ├─ reset-password.html
-└─ your-parking-lots.html (is the page that allows attendants to manage their parking lots) diagrams.pdf (contains entity-relationship models and wireframes)
+└─ your-parking-lots.html (is the page that )
+diagrams.pdf (contains entity-relationship models and wireframes)

 ```